cosmos/cosmos-sdk/docs/sdk/sdk-by-examples/simple-governance/bridging-it-all.md

-# Application - Bridging it all together
+# From Module To Application

 ## Application structure